rbrush/kite-apps/README.md

 This will be expanded in the future, with separate directories to contain user-editable configuration or other content.

 ## Outstanding items
-* Unit tests and documentation are very lacking
-* Use a Dataset URI Handler for Oozie integration rather than the current (fragile) shim.
+* Improved documentation and unit tests.
 * Add a way for job configuration to be externally defined, possibly providing a job-settings.xml for each Kite job.
+See [issue 3](https://github.com/rbrush/kite-apps/issues/3).
 * Add support for a StreamingJob, based on Spark Streaming and Kafka, to complement the existing ScheduledJob.
-* Move Kite Apps and underlying libraries to a shared library to avoid duplicating them in every application
+See [issue 4](https://github.com/rbrush/kite-apps/issues/4).
+* Tooling to simplify upgrades and uninstallation of applications.
+See [issue 10](https://github.com/rbrush/kite-apps/issues/10).